joelspadin-garmin/vscode-private-extension-manager/extension/README.md

 ### Custom Channels

 It is possible to create tracking channels by using npm dist-tags when publishing a private extension.
-The tracked channel is used to determine when extension updates are available.
+This lets you publish pre-release or other special versions of an extension without updating all users to them.
+Only users who are tracking the specific release channel will get the updates.

 #### Tracking a Channel

+To switch release channels for an extension, install the extension, then right-click it in the extensions list and select **Switch Release Channels...**.
+Alternatively, click the **Channel** button on the extension details page.

-To specify a channel to track for an extension, add it to the `privateExtensions.channels` settings object.
-This is a dictionary where each key is an extension identifier
-(`"${publisher}.${name}"`) and each name is the dist-tag to track, as shown in the example below:
+You can manually select channels with the `privateExtensions.channels` settings object.
+This is a dictionary where each key is an extension identifier (`"${publisher}.${name}"`) and each name is the dist-tag to track, as shown in the example below: